Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 **Note: In case you're depending on `@azure-tools/test-recorder@1.x.y` and want to migrate your tests to version 2, follow the [migration guide to recorder v2 from v1](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/test-utils/recorder/MIGRATION.md)**

+By leveraging the unified out-of-process test proxy server, this library gives the recording and playback capabilities by providing interfaces and helper methods to

-This library provides interfaces and helper methods to equip the SDKs in the `azure-sdk-for-js` repo with the recording and playback capabilities for the tests, it targets HTTP requests in both Node.js and the Browsers.
+- equip the SDKs(tests spcifically) in the `azure-sdk-for-js` repo, it targets HTTP requests in both Node.js and the Browsers.
+- attempt allowing developers depending on the Azure SDKs(published to npm) for JS/TS to test the (Azure SDK) clients in their applications with minimal live Azure resources.

-`@azure-tools/test-recorder`, as part of the Test Utils available in this repository, it is supposed to be added only as a devDependency and should be used only for the tests of an sdk.
+`@azure-tools/test-recorder`, as part of the Test Utils available in the `azure-sdk-for-js` repository

+- If it is being used inside the `azure-sdk-for-js` repo, it is supposed to be added only as a devDependency and should be used only for the tests of an sdk.
-This tool helps to record and playback the tests in the JS repo by leveraging the unified out-of-process test proxy server.

 ## Index